hsghori/CS-Notes/computer_networks_notes.md

 ```

 Each layer has a very specific role and therefore has a specific set of common protocols which are designed to accomplish the goal.

 - Application: Designed for app to app communication.
 Common protocols are SMTP, HTTP, DNS, NTP.
 - Transport: Designed for communication between hosts (but on a lower level than the application layer).
 Common protocols are TCP and UDP.
-- Network: Designed for communication between routers (between local area netorks / domains).
+- Network: Designed for communication between routers (between local area networks / domains).
 The only major protocol in use is IP.
 - Data Link: Designed for communication between switches in a local area network.
 Common protocols are Ethernet, FODI, PPP.
 - Physical: Designed for communication between physical systems.
-Common mediumms are Optical, Copper, Radio, and PSTN.
+Common mediums are Optical, Copper, Radio, and PSTN.

 A protocol is an agreement between parties (in the same layer) on how to communicate.
 It defines the syntax and semantics of communication.